-28. CPS Areas will determine and advertise vacancies for Level 2 Associate Prosecutor posts.
-Experienced Level 1 Associate Prosecutors may apply to become Level 2 Associate Prosecutors.

-- 29. All applicants will complete a written application from which they will be short listed.
+- 27. CPS Areas will determine and advertise vacancies for Level 2 Associate Prosecutor posts.
+Experienced Level 1 Associate Prosecutors may apply to become Level 2 Associate Prosecutors. - 28.
+All applicants will complete a written application from which they will be short listed.
 At the shortlist stage applicants will be marked as to whether their application includes examples and evidence of how they meet the competence criteria for the Level 2 Associate Prosecutor post.
+Applicants

-Applicants who are short listed at the application form stage will proceed to the case study presentation and interview stages. - 30.
-At the case study stage, applicants will prepare a case as if they were to prosecute it in court. - 31.
+- who are short listed at the application form stage will proceed to the case study presentation and interview stages. - 29.
+At the case study stage, applicants will prepare a case as if they were to prosecute it in court. - 30.
 After the presentation candidates will be asked questions on the presentation by a selection panel.
 The selection panel will comprise a job sponsor and at least one other CPS employee.
-The presentation will be assessed by the selection panel using a standardised assessment sheet determining whether the applicant meets the required standard. - 32.
+The presentation will be assessed by the selection panel using a standardised assessment sheet determining whether the applicant meets the required standard. - 31.
 Applicants will then proceed to an interview stage.
-During the interview stage applicants will be asked questions designed to test each competency from the person specification for Level 2 Associate Prosecutors. - 33.
-The panel will select suitable candidates at the conclusion of the process to undergo the Level 2 Associate Prosecutor training. - 34.
+During the interview stage applicants will be asked questions designed to test each competency from the person specification for Level 2 Associate Prosecutors. - 32.
+The panel will select suitable candidates at the conclusion of the process to undergo the Level 2 Associate Prosecutor training. - 33.
 Associate Prosecutors will be assigned to a mentor who will be an experienced Crown Prosecutor.
-The Associate Prosecutor will shadow their mentor and other experienced Crown Prosecutors for the purposes of observing the cases that appear in their observation grid, a copy of which appears at Appendix 5.
-Associate Prosecutors are required to reflect upon the cases that they observe and complete a reflective learning log. - 35.
-Associate Prosecutors will attend an Induction Day during which the Level 2 qualification programme, e-learning modules and assessment format will be explained to them. - 36.
+The Associate Prosecutor will shadow their mentor and other experienced Crown Prosecutors for the purposes of observing the cases that appear in their observation grid, a copy of which appears at appendix 5.
+Associate Prosecutors are required to reflect upon the cases that they observe and complete a reflective learning log. - 34.
+Associate Prosecutors will attend an Induction Day during which the Level 2 qualification programme, e-learning modules and assessment format will be explained to them. - 35.
 Associate Prosecutors will study the e-learning modules which cover the course of the trial, questioning skills, hearsay, examination in chief and competence and compellability of witnesses.
-The course outcomes for the pre-course work appear at Appendix 6.

-- 37. Associate Prosecutors will attend the Foundation Course, which is designed to develop their knowledge of the offences they will encounter in their roles.
-The course will meet the course outcomes which appear at Appendix 6. - 38.
-After completing the foundation course Associate Prosecutors will return to their CPS Areas and continue undertaking observations and maintaining contact with their mentor. - 39.
-Associate Prosecutors will return to undertake the Level 2 Advocacy Skills Course which will conclude with an independent assessment of advocacy skills.
-The Advocacy Skills Course will meet the course outcomes which appear at Appendix 6.
-The assessment must meet the assessment criteria which appear at Appendix 7. - 40.
-Upon successful completion of the courses and assessment the Associate Prosecutor will have qualified as a Level 2 Associate Prosecutor. - 41.
-Successful completion of the Level 2 Certification will grant the Associate Prosecutor five years accreditation under the QASA at Level 1 valid from the date of Certification - 42.
-Level 1 and Level 2 Associate Prosecutors will continue to be designated as Associate Prosecutors as long as they continue to be deployed as such and remain registered as Associate Prosecutor members of CILEx.
-An Associate Prosecutor who ceases to be deployed as such by the CPS or ceases to be registered as an Associate Prosecutor member of CILEx or who has not reaccredited under the QASA on or before the expiry of the accreditation period without having applied for an extension may not exercise any right of audience or litigation granted to them under these Rules.
+The course outcomes for the pre-course work appear at appendix 6. - 36.
+Associate Prosecutors will attend the Foundation Course, which is designed to develop their knowledge of the offences they will encounter in their roles.
+The course will meet the course outcomes which appear at appendix 6. - 37.
+After completing the foundation course Associate Prosecutors will return to their CPS Areas and continue undertaking observations and maintaining contact with their mentor.

+- 38. Associate Prosecutors will return to undertake the Level 2 Advocacy Skills Course which will conclude with an independent assessment of advocacy skills.
+The Advocacy Skills Course will meet the course outcomes which appear at appendix 6.
+The assessment must meet the assessment criteria which appear at appendix 7. - 39.
+Upon successful completion of the courses and assessment the Associate Prosecutor will have qualified as a Level 2 Associate Prosecutor. - 40.
+Level 1 and Level 2 Associate Prosecutors will continue to be designated as Associate Prosecutors as long as they continue to be deployed as such and remain registered as Associate Prosecutor members of CILEX.
+An Associate Prosecutor who ceases to be deployed as such by the CPS or ceases to be registered as an Associate Prosecutor member of CILEXmay not exercise any right of audience or litigation granted to them under these Rules.